astronomer/docs/astro/manage-connections-variables.md

 ### Environment variables

 You can use Airflow's system-level environment variables to store connections and variables.
 This strategy is recommended when you don't have a secrets backend, but you still want to take advantage of security and RBAC features to limit access to connections and variables.

+Airflow connections and variables are stored in the Airflow metadata database.
+Calling them outside of task definitions and operators requires an additional connection to the Airflow metadata database which is used every time the scheduler parses a DAG.
+By adding connections and variables as environment variables, you can lower the amount of open connections and improve the performance of your database and resources.

 You can configure system-level environment variables both locally and on Astro.
 For setup steps, see:

 - [Set environment variables locally](cli/develop-project.md#set-environment-variables-locally)
 - [Set environment variables on Astro](environment-variables.md#add-airflow-connections-and-variables-using-environment-variables)